 Our vision

-To be the preferred employer for the very best people in our sector by providing an entrepreneurial environment that offers opportunities for our people to develop and thrive.
+Our vision is to be the preferred employer for the very best people in our sector by providing an entrepreneurial environment that offers opportunities for our people to develop and thrive.
+Although Videndum was impacted by the lengthy strikes by US writers and actors in 2023, the Group continued to protect its staff where possible.

 line